-- 7.1 Increasing levels of fuel poverty since 2017, now affecting over 4,000 households. - 7.2 Identifying and tackling poor standards, particularly in the private rented sector and homes occupied by vulnerable people. - 7.3 Making the transition to net zero carbon and the need to reduce carbon emissions recognising the particular characteristics of the district such as the number of homes in rural areas, more houses and few flats and large number of properties built before 1900. - 7.4 Increasing demand for home adaptations for people with physical disabilities the number of applications for adaptations has steadily increased from 73 in 2019 to 86 in 2023 - 7.5 Bringing the number of empty homes back in to use.
-As at the end of Q2 23/24 there were 806, of which 158 had been unused for over two years.
+Increasing levels of fuel poverty since 2017, now affecting over 4,000 households.

+Identifying and tackling poor standards, particularly in the private rented sector and homes occupied by vulnerable people.

+Making the transition to net zero carbon and the need to reduce carbon emissions recognising the particular characteristics of the district, such as the number of homes in rural areas, more houses and few flats and large number of properties built before 1900.

+Increasing demand for home adaptations for people with physical disabilities - the number of applications for adaptations has steadily increased from 73 in 2019 to 86 in 2023.

+Bringing the number of empty homes back in to use.
+As of February 2024, there were 819 of which 136 had been unused for over two years.